 If you, like us, can't function without your daily dose of morning caffeine your coffee machine will be a hotspot for daily grim, so it'll pay to make a habit of cleaning it after every use.

 "Giving appliances like your coffee machine a quick once over with a damp cloth after every single use," advises Thea Whyte, AO.com’s small appliance expert.
 "This will save you from having to deep clean your machine more regularly."

-5. Spot-clean the toaster
+6. Spot-clean the toaster and surrounding area

 Get into the habit of wiping down your toaster after your daily dose of toast, crumpets, or bagels.

 "The crumb tray underneath can also be easily pulled out and then emptied into the bin, but you can do this weekly instead."

-6. Wipe away watermarks post-shower
+9. Wipe away watermarks post-shower

 Maintain a level of cleanliness in between deep cleaning your shower by carrying a simple daily task to clean as you go by wiping away watermarks each morning or evening.

 "Wipe your shower screen when you finish your shower using a window vac or a squeegee to keep watermarks and limescale at bay," advises Laura.